This article is part of a larger series on How to Do Payroll.

 Did you know?

-Businesses that pay SUTA in full and timely can claim a tax credit of up to 5.4% on your Federal Unemployment Tax Act (FUTA) taxes.
+Businesses that pay SUTA in full and on time can claim a tax credit of up to 5.4% on your Federal Unemployment Tax Act (FUTA) taxes.
 FUTA is typically 6% of the first $7,000 of each employee’s earnings.

 Kansas charges income taxes, so you’ll need to withhold the correct amount of funds to remit to the state government.
-The three Tax rates are: 10%, 5.25%, and 5.70%.
+Note that Kansas has only three tax brackets, but they were updated in 2021 and substantially reduced: 3.1%, 5.25%, and 5.7%.
 You’ll need to follow the Kansas Tax Withholding Guide if you’ll be manually calculating deduction amounts.

 Kansas Minimum Wage